 - 1. All assignments are compulsory and must be uploaded to the course web site in Brightspace on the due date and time.
-Submit only in pdf format (DO NOT SUBMIT zip, wordperfect, etc.) It is preferable for the assignments to be typed.
+Submit only in pdf format and/or the programming code separately, if required (DO NOT SUB-MIT zip, wordperfect, etc.) It is preferable for the assignments to be typed.
 Late assignments will not be accepted.
 Assignments will be submitted through Brifgtspace's course web site.
 Missing assignments are worth 0%. - 2.
 You are expected to work on your assignments consistently once they are released.
 As a result, the instructor does not grant exemptions for the assignments.
 Under extenuating circumstances, if you are seeking additional accommodations for your assignments (perhaps due to an ongoing medical issue, for instance), you may petition the Associate Dean's office. - 3.
 Plagiarism will not be tolerated.
 You must always write up the solutions to assignment problems on your own and acknowledge your sources in case you used library material.
 On the first occasion, plagiarizing an assignment will result in assigning a 0 to all the students involved and continuation of this practice may have severe repercussions for the student(s) involved. - 4.
 Avoid posting code and/or solutions of assignments online on github and other places in the cloud.
 Other students have found that code and plagiarized their assignments and projects.
 Students posting their code and/or solutions assignments online are making themselves a potential party to plagiarism.